 Return meat and onions to the pot and add remaining ingredients.
 Reduce heat to low and simmer for about 30 minutes until the flavors have melded.
 Season with salt and pepper to taste.

-Serve alongside crusty whole-grain bread for a filling meal, or add cooked pasta before serving for a heartier meal.
+Serve alongside crusty whole-grain bread for a filling meal, or, for a heartier meal, add cooked pasta before serving.

 Four Bean Salad

 This easy recipe is a pantry-staple classic for a reason!
 The dressing is tangy and sweet, and beans provide proteins and B vitamins.
-We switched out traditional vegetable oil for olive oil for a more heart-healthy fat.
+We switched out traditional vegetable oil in favor of olive oil for a more heart-healthy fat.

 1 (15-ounce) can wax beans